Correlations between emission events in Rainbow Gravity

 \section{Concluding remarks}

-Motivated by the study of black holes in the Rainbow Gravity scenario, we studied analytically and numerically the behavior of the thermodynamic properties such as temperature, entropy and particle emission correlation as function of a rainbow parameter.
-For this purpose, we worked with the rainbow model proposed by Magueijo and Smolin.

-From the numerical results, we can have an idea of how meaningful the rainbow parameter is for the quantities obtained.
-It not only modifies these quantities, but also contributes with new consequences, specially when it comes to the correlation between emitted particles.
+Throughout all the paper, we can have an idea of how meaningful the rainbow parameter is for the thermodynamic properties.
+It not only modifies these quantities, but also contributes with new consequences, specially when it comes from the correlation between emitted particles.
 As observed in the last section, these consequences are particularly significant in the limit $M \rightarrow \gamma/2$, for which we have an increasing entropy variation (Figs. [\ref{variacaoent1}] and [\ref{variacaoent2}]) and, consequently, an increasing correlation (Fig. [\ref{correlacao}]).
 However, the contribution of the rainbow parameter is negligible for $M>>1$, which indicates that the rainbow gravity effects are more perceptible near the last stages of evaporation of the black hole.

-Notably, the correlation has its maximal value in $M = \gamma/2$, suggesting that the particles emitted from the black hole have highly correlated moments before the black hole stops radiating.
+Notably, the correlation has its maximal value in $M = \gamma/2$, suggesting that the particles emitted from the black hole are highly correlated moments before the black hole stops radiating.
 This is a striking result because, since the Rainbow Gravity restrains the complete evaporation of the black hole, we would expect the emitted particles to be uncorrelated, allowing the black hole information to be stored in its remnant.
 We may conclude from this that the Rainbow Gravity allows some of the black hole information to flow during the evaporation process, while maintaining the rest of it stored in its remnant.
 How this information is carried away from the black hole or whether these results are valid for other Rainbow models would require more investigation.

 Finally, analyzing the entropy behavior of the model, we note that for $M>>1$, the entropy correction by the back-reaction effect is negligible, so $\Delta S\rightarrow 0$ when $M\rightarrow +\infty $.
 We emphasize that the back-reaction effect is considerable only for the $\frac{\gamma}{2}<M<\gamma$ region.
 This way, we conclude that the rainbow parameter must be taking into account only for values of $M$ for which the back-reaction effects are valid.